kwrooijen/hiccup-cli/README.md

 # Hiccup-cli

-Command line tool / Emacs plugin to convert HTML to Hiccup syntax.
+Command line tool / Emacs (and Vim) plugin to convert HTML to Hiccup syntax.

 ## Installation